namoray/nineteen/docs/misc/use-with-cursor.md

 ### **Configure custom 'OPENAI' endpoint**

+First, disable all other OpenAI models.
+Don't worry, they're degraded to hell anyway

 Use:

 Endpoint: `https://testnet.sn19.ai/v1` - NOTE: when Nineteen 5.0 is live, you can use *ANY* validator on subnet 19